Prag8855/aab/content/guides/berlin-auslanderbehorde-same-day-appointment.md

 ![Auslaenderbehoerde kassenautomat](/images/auslaenderbehoerde-kassenautomat.jpg)

 After you pay, you can go home.
-Keep the payment receipts.
-It's a tax-deductible expense.
+Keep your receipt; residence permit fees are [tax-deductible](/glossary/steuerlich%20absetzbar).

 ## If your visa expires soon